yotann/bcdb/docs/memodb/data-model.md

 certain kinds of data that have proven useful in MemoDB.
 The following values have been added to those supported by [DAG-CBOR]:

-- Floating point infinities and NaNs.
+- Floating point infinities and NaN.
+- Integers in the unsigned 64-bit range that are not in the signed 64-bit range.
+These are important for the Alive2 worker, which often generates extremely large 64-bit values (both signed and unsigned).

 The following values supported by CBOR have been excluded from MemoDB Nodes:

 - The undefined value.
-- Integers outside the signed 64-bit range.
-Most JSON implementations for C/C++ only support the unsigned and signed 64-bit ranges.
+- Negative integers outside the signed 64-bit range.
+Few JSON or CBOR implementations support these.
+- NaN values other than the default.
+These are almost never used in persistent data, the distinction would be difficult to maintain in other formats such as [MemoDB JSON], and it would be unclear how to handle NaNs of 16-bit, 32-bit, and 64-bit floats together.
 - Tags, except for the CID tag.
 Some tags, like timestamps, packed integer arrays, and bignums, could be useful in MemoDB.
 On the other hand, the more tags we support, the fewer CBOR implementations will be compatible with MemoDB Nodes.
-- Map keys may only be text strings.
+- Map keys other than text strings.
 It would be nice to support byte strings and integers as well; for example, the outliner represents candidate groups using byte strings and uses them as keys.
 On the other hand, some highly useful CBOR libraries like [jsoncons] have limited support for keys other